agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-Google_Scholar.md

 *SEO/UX requirements*

-Depending on the number of papers on the website: if small amount: all articles should be listed on 1 page
+Depending on the number of papers on the website:

-if thousands: the website should contain full list of all articles ordered by publication or entry date

-if more than 100 000: specific browsing interface with the last updates

-if robots.txt is used, the file should be configured to allow GScholar robots crawling
+If small amount: all articles should be listed on 1 page If thousands: the website should contain full list of all articles ordered by publication or entry date If more than 100 000: specific browsing interface with the last updates If robots.txt is used, the file should be configured to allow GScholar robots crawling